 It has also provided a more human and responsive modem through which many vulnerable people can get help before they end up in the criminal justice system.

-If you have any questions or require more information about the ACE, please contact the national team via firstname.lastname@example.org
+If you have any questions or require more information about the EAT programme, please contact the national team via firstname.lastname@example.org

 This case-study was compiled by Michael Farinu